deriv-com/perl-Mojo-WebSocketProxy/README.md

 #### Proxy responses

-The plugin sends websocket messages to clietn with RPC response data.
+The plugin sends websocket messages to client with RPC response data.
 If RPC reponse looks like this:

     {status => 1}